pablo1793/mp2-think-twice-memory-game/README.md

     - imageresizer.online was used to resize all images to match the sizes of the actual images and their rendered counterparts.
 This was done in order to save data a load time.
 9. Gimp 2.10:
     - I used Gimp to crop screen captures, removing irrelevant image content.
+10. TinyPNG:
+    - TinyPNG.com was used to minify all images to reduce the game's loading time and minimise the user's data usage if not relying on a wifi connection.

 ## Functionality